PAIR-code/lit/docs/python_api.md

 The above example defined a black-box model, with predictions but no access to internals.
-If we want a richer view into the model's behavior, we can add additional return fields corresponding to hidden-state activations, gradients, or attention.
+If we want a richer view into the model's behavior, we can add additional return fields corresponding to hidden-state activations, gradients, word embeddings, or attention.
 For example, a BERT-based model with several such features might have the following `output_spec()`:

 ```py
   def output_spec(self):